GabrielMachado0/GabrielMachado0/README.md

 - 👋 Hi, I’m Gabriel Machado
-- 👀 I’m interested in A.I and Automatic systems
+- 👀 I’m interested in development web, mobile and UI/IX
-- 🌱 I’m currently learning A.I and automatic systems
+- 🌱 I’m currently learning HTML, CSS, JS
 - 💞️ I’m looking to collaborate in all development structures and softwares.
 - 📫 How to reach me e-mail gabriel.machado0@outlook.com